“After a lifetime of world travel, I’ve become fascinated that those in the third world don’t have the same perception of reality that we do.“

 Life-Changing, Fascinating Experiences

-- Traveling around Emerging Countries is fascinating.
-While many Developed Countries have a lot of regional differences, China, India, and Russia are the most diverse countries on Earth.
+- Traveling around large Third-World Countries is fascinating.
+While many First World Countries have a lot of regional differences, China, India, and Russia are the most diverse countries on Earth.
 Each state of India has its own unique language, culture, religious traditions, and cuisine.
 Northern and Southern Indian languages are not even from the same language family.
 (English is more similar to Hindi -both Indo-Aryan languages- than Hindi is to Tamil – a Dravidian language).
 While European countries are different from each other, Asia is the most diverse continent.
 Most Europeans are Christians, while Asians are Moslems, Buddhists, and Hindus.
 Turkey and Japan are radically different in almost every aspect.

-Disadvantages of Third World Travel
+3 Third World Travel Disadvantages

 - Third World travel can be noisy and dirty.
 Sometimes you will stay in hotels where animals will wake you up early in the morning and hear occasional loud parties, keeping you up into the wee hours.
 Besides, there are also smelly and dirty places, particularly near markets and in more impoverished neighborhoods.
-(Nonetheless, these places can be equally as dirty in the US and Western Europe)
+(Nonetheless, these places can be equally as dirty in the US and Western Europe).

 - Driving is costly and requires a lot of skill.
 Tolls, gas, and car rentals are generally cheaper in the US than in Emerging Countries.
 Also, driving conditions are worse, and many people drive more aggressively than at home.